 RESIDENTIAL PARKING PERMITS: PROGRAM UPDATE

-In May 2021, the City Council adopted new rates to the Residential Parking Permit (RPP) Program.
-The rate increase to $36/year will take effect on July 1, 2021.
-This increase will support the costs of administering the program, including operating and maintenance expenses.
-Parking permits will be issued for 3-year terms ($108 for 3-year term).
+In May 2021, the City Council adopted new rates to the Residential Parking Permit (RPP) Program to cover the costs of administering, operating and maintaining the program.
+The current rate, effective July 1, 2023, is $39/year.
+Parking permits will be issued for 3-year terms ($117 for 3-year term).
 Each parking zone will continue to have a different expiration date and renewal period and new permits will be prorated yearly based on the date a permit is applied for and the cycle for each zone.
-Please see the new application starting July 1, 2021, to view the expiration for your parking zone.
+Please see the application to view the expiration for your parking zone.

 Please note: If paying by credit card, a 3.5% processing fee will be added to your total payment.
 We accept Visa, MasterCard, American Express and Discover.